DeclanHoare/shelltris/README.md

 would be a problem, and running the unmodified game from a bash shell doesn't work either.
 I am absolutely bewildered by this problem but it's fixed now.

+In addition:

+* There was one part of the code which assumed that the board was 23 lines high, breaking line clearing for any taller terminals.
+I changed it to adapt to the size of the terminal like the rest of the code.

+* A high score system has been added.
+The high score is displayed when you lose, and if you get a higher one, it is replaced.
+The score is stored in /var/games/shelltris/highscore.sh.
+If /var/games/shelltris is not writable, ~/.config/shelltris will be used instead.

+* The Makefile has been entirely replaced with an Autotools-based build system, which also creates the newly necessary files in /var/games and installs the script itself, making the game easy to install system-wide.

+* The directories the game is installed in and run from no longer matter.

+* Calibration information is now saved to /var/games/shelltris/calibrate.sh and automatically loaded on subsequent runs.
+If /var/games/shelltris is not writable, ~/.config/shelltris will be used instead.

 ##PERFORMANCE:

+###Mac OS 10
 For maximum performance on slower machines, it is recommended to use Mac OS X v10.5 over previous versions.
 Terminal 2.0 seems to be dramatically faster than previous versions (on the same hardware) for every drawing test.
 Your mileage may vary.

 ##LEGAL STUFF: